Naereen/web-sphinx/apk.en.rst

 I list them by categories, following the categories already used on my phones.

-.. note:: This page is about applications for Android™
+.. note:: This page is about applications for Android™.
 For more details, it may be useful to go elsewhere for more information:

     * for example at `en.wikipedia.org/wiki/Android <https://fr.wikipedia.org/wiki/Android>`_,
     * or at `www.cnetfrance.fr/Android/ <https://www.cnetfrance.fr/Android/>`_.